 People who require uninterrupted sleep, have babies in the home or have children who may become alarmed at the sound of a screeching macaw may not be suited for this type of parrot.
 The decibel range for a macaw’s squawk is similar to the decibel range for a jackhammer.
 Each macaw is different.
 Some are very chatty.
-Reserved macaws will save their squawks for the times when they really need to tell you something.
+Reserved macaws will save their squawks for the times when they need to tell you something.
 However, you won’t know just how disruptive or comforting the sound of your macaw will be until you live with it in your home for a while.

 A macaw is a friend for life

 It’s also important to know that taking a macaw into your home is a long-term commitment.
 The average macaw has a lifespan of between 50 years and 70 years!
 That means you will need to have a plan in place for the long-term care of your macaw.
-Many macaw owners actually set up trust funds or wills to cover the costs and care of their pet macaws.
+Many macaw owners set up trust funds or wills to cover the costs and care of their pet macaws.

 Are you ready to provide the attention a macaw needs?

 Having a macaw means agreeing to give your bird attention every day.
 You will also need to find ways to include your bird in your daily routine as much as possible.
 A lonely macaw is an unhappy macaw.
 A macaw that is feeling isolated often becomes destructive and unruly.
-In addition, a macaw may become very loud and hard to control if it feels ignored.
+Besides, a macaw may become very loud and hard to control if it feels ignored.

 The high intelligence of macaws is one of the reasons why they require so much interaction and stimulation.
-An unhappy or bored macaw may begin plucking its own feathers.
+An unhappy or bored macaw may begin plucking its feathers.
 This is a sign that your bird is feeling neglected.
 Feather plucking can be quite dangerous for the health of a bird.
 It will be important to consult your avian veterinarian if you observe feather plucking.
 Of course, there are some real bright spots when it comes to owning an intelligent bird.
 Macaws are highly trainable.
 They can easily learn to mimic sounds and actions.

 What else do I need when considering whether or not to buy a macaw?

 You already know that you will need to find space for a large cage if you welcome a macaw into your home.
 Another thing to consider before bringing a macaw into your home is that you may have to change some aspects of your lifestyle to accommodate your new bird.
-Macaws are actually highly sensitive when it comes to environmental factors.
+Macaws are highly sensitive when it comes to environmental factors.
 The lungs of macaws are particularly sensitive.
-As a result, many household items that you probably don’t give much thought to can actually cause serious health issues for a macaw.
-Simple things like candles, cleaning products and air fresheners can cause respiratory problems.
+As a result, many household items that you probably don’t give much thought to can cause serious health issues for a macaw.
+Simple things like candles, cleaning products, and air fresheners can cause respiratory problems.

 It is not recommended for macaws to live in homes where people smoke cigarettes or other tobacco products.
 Even things like Teflon-coated pans and stain-resistant carpeting can be lethal for macaws, please do not take this lightly.
 Bird-proofing your home will be essential if you think that your macaw will be able to fly from its cage at any point.
 Glass windows that can attract macaws, fabrics that could catch the claws of macaws and heavy metals that could be ingested by macaws all pose risks.
 It will be important to speak with your avian vet about any potential hazards that could be in your home once you are a proud bird owner.
 Of course, learning about the parrot diet is essential if a macaw is in your future.